-Students will live collectively in the New Residence Hall, adjacent to the Many Nations Longhouse.
-The ARC will also have a Resident Assistant who will act as a mentor and assist students in their success.
-The ARC faculty and staff will also have dedicated offices and meetings spaced in this new residence hall.
+Students live collectively in the Kalapuya Ilihi Hall, adjacent to the Many Nations Longhouse.
+The ARC also has a Resident Assistant, chosen by the NAIS-ARC faculty and staff, who will act as a mentor and assist students in their success.
+The ARC faculty and staff also have dedicated offices and meetings spaced in this new residence hall.

 Will funding be provided?

 Yes, students will receive a small subsidy which will be applied to the cost of living in the New Residence Hall.

 ES 256 Intro to Native American Studies (Brian Klopotek)